- Think of it as a separate, agent-only browser.

 Quick start

-Profiles: fluffbuzz vs chrome
+Profiles: fluffbuzz vs user

 browser.defaultProfile: "fluffbuzz" if you want managed mode by default.